groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/DatabaseStructure/Index.rst

 roles.
 Some of the most common are:

-- MM relations: when tables are related using a many-to-many relationship, a table must hold these relations.
+- MM relations: when tables are related using a many-to-many relationship, another table must hold these relations.
 Examples are the table storing relations between categories and categorized records ("sys\_category\_record\_mm") or the table storing relations between files and their various usages in pages, content elements, etc.